-Do you want the short answer?
+Do you want a short answer?
 It’s money.
 The long answer is a little more complex but is easily the most encouraging thing about sunscreen.
 My faith in the sunscreen industry is being restored.

 Not to the point, it was when I thought sun tanning lotion was good for me.
 But it is better than it has been with the scare of cancer-causing chemicals in our sunscreen formula.